vfxdrummer/Tim-iOS-blog/_posts/2017-3-18-uiviewcontroller_lifecycle.md

 It is important to mention that view controllers load their views lazily.
 Accessing the view property for the first time loads or creates the view controller’s views.

-## Delegate Methods
+## Notification Methods

 The following methods are called on the View Controller upon view lifecycle state changes.
+This allows the signals to propogate to any UIViewController subclasses.

 ### – loadView:
 The view controller calls this method when its view property is requested but is currently nil.
 In this method the view, which the view controller manages, is either created or loaded.
 As mentioned above, you can override this method when you want to create your views programmatically, instead of using SToryboard or Nibs.

+### - viewWillLoad:
+This is fired when the VC begins the process of fetching a UIView for the view property, the lazy load process has begun.
+I can't say that I have ever seen this method used in an app, but it is available.

 ### – viewDidLoad:
 This method is called once after the view hierarchy is loaded into memory, before the bounds of the view are defined.
 It is common to use this method to populate the user interface of the view controller with data before the user sees it.
 It is also a good place where to start some background activity where you need to have the user interface in place at the end.
 A common case are network calls that you need to do only once when the screen is loaded.

-### – viewWillAppear:
+### – viewWillAppear:(BOOL)animated
 This method is called each time before the view is made visible to the screen, before any animations are configured.
+The animated BOOL lets you know if the view will appear immediately or after a transition.
 When this event is fired, the view has bounds, but orientation is not set.
 Add code here that should be run each time the screen is shown.

 ### – viewWillLayoutSubviews:
 This notifies the VC that we are about to layout its subviews.
 One example is when orientation is changed.
 At this point, view bounds are finalized.
 This method is typically overriden if we want to adjust subviews manually.